Identifying Berwald Finsler Geometries: Finsler geometry

 For general Finslerian geometries, the Cartan non-linear connection coefficients \eqref{eq:ncon} are $1$-homogeneous with respect to $\dot x$.

 \begin{definition} A Finsler geometry $(M,L)$ is said to be of Berwald type if the Cartan non-linear connection coefficients are linear in $\dot x$

 \end{definition} This implies that the functions $\Xi^{a}{}_{bc}(x)$ are connection coefficients of an affine connection on $M$.
 Equivalently one can define Berwald geometries by the demand that the geodesic spray \eqref{eq:geodspray} be quadratic in $\dot x$.
-The definition goes back to the original article by Berwald \cite{Berwald1926}, a modern overview on Berwald geometries can be found \cite{Szilasi2011}.
+The definition goes back to the original article by Berwald \cite{Berwald1926}, a modern overview on Berwald geometries can be found in \cite{Szilasi2011}.
+For positive definite Finsler geometry a well-known result by Szabo \cite{Szabo} states that Berwald spaces are Riemann-metrizable, i.e.\ the connection coefficients $\Xi^a{}_{bc}$ are the Levi-Civita connection coefficients of a Riemannian metric.
+For indefinite Finsler geometries, however, this result does not hold in general, in the sense that indefinite Finsler geometries are not necessarily metrizable in the pseudo-Riemannian sense ~\cite{Fuster:2020upk}.

 The first condition that comes to mind to characterise Berwald geometries is $\dot{\partial}_b\dot{\partial}_c \dot{\partial}_d G^a(x,\dot x) = \dot{\partial}_b\dot{\partial}_c N^a{}_d(x,\dot x) = 0$, which in general is difficult to evaluate and analyse.
 In the next section we present a simpler, first order partial differential equation, which is necessary and sufficient for a Finsler Lagrangian to be of Berwald type.